 Some most common issues beginners face when starting black soldier fly farming are the location, ways to treat the smelly smell, ways to make the breeding cage, and the focus on one product.
-Let's see some insights from their experience so we can learn & make some good decisions.
+Let's see some insights from their experience so we can learn & make some better-informed decisions.

 If you're building a black soldier fly farm from scratch, then searching for a good location is one of the key points.

-The neighboring houses may not be happy with the odor as they have kids, older folks, customers or pets that may not stand the smell.
-It affects the whole local area as the winds pass by.
+The neighboring houses may not be happy with the odor as they have kids, older people, customers or pets that may not stand the smell.
+It affects the whole local area as the winds carry the smell around.

-If you can't find a place, then another way is to treat the smell.
+If you can't find a place, then another way is to reduce the smell.
 We can make it less unpleasant by using more veggie-based contents & less meats or high-protein stuff.
 Also, it's possible to use effective microorganism (EM) or microbial enzyme to pre-treat or ferment the foods for 3-4 days.

 Look around areas where the routes are good & well-maintained so they won't go down or disappear any time soon.
 This is important if we're in it for the long game.
 Also, if there are people or businesses depend on these roads to get around or deliver stuff then it's a good sign that it's quite established or still growing okay.

-At that early time, the sellers did sell the BSF eggs, but they didn't teach or show you anything related to the raising or breeding methods.
+At that early time, the sellers did sell the BSF eggs, but they didn't teach or show you insights or anything related to the raising or breeding methods.
 If you wanted to learn, it'd cost $1000-4000 for the info.
-In China or Indonesia, they have been applying BSF for many uses since the 1990s or earlier.
-It's beginning to gain traction in many other countries.
+In places like China, Indonesia and Thailand, they have been applying BSF for many uses since the 1990s and earlier.
+They are really the OJs.
+But fortunately, this bsf business is beginning to gain traction in many other countries.

-Now, you can find lots more information to begin with online, from books & events or on YouTube.
+As of now, you can find lots more information to begin with online, from books & events or on YouTube.
 It's a truly fortunate unfolding for many younger generations & to keep this way of farming alive to inspire many more.
 For beginners, it's good to start with an I-don't-know-anything mindset or to be like a sponge that absorbs info from here & there and choose the best direction for your purpose.

 Some tips to get started: